Mikaela/mikaela.github.io/blog/_posts/2021-08-03-matrix-perfect-privacy-not.md

 I think that was my biggest complaints on Matrix (or Synapse itself), that don't involve other protocols and I have personally experienced.
-My notes for this blog post include [Matrix not having real contacts list](https://github.com/matrix-org/matrix-doc/pull/2228), but they didn't occur to me and I guess it has been doing fine enough without implementing those.
+My notes for this blog post include [Elements not having real contacts list](https://github.com/vector-im/element-web/issues/4488), or in other words [Matrix not having canonical direct messages](https://github.com/matrix-org/matrix-doc/pull/2199), but they didn't occur to me and I guess it has been doing fine enough without implementing those.